pingcap/docs/sql-statements/sql-statement-flashback-table.md

 If a table is dropped and the GC lifetime has passed, you can no longer use the `FLASHBACK TABLE` statement to recover the dropped data.
 Otherwise, an error like `Can't find dropped / truncated table 't' in GC safe point 2020-03-16 16:34:52 +0800 CST` will be returned.

-Pay attention to the following conditions and requirements when you enable TiDB Binlog and use the `FLASHBACK TABLE` statement:
+Pay attention to the following conditions and requirements when you enable TiDB Binlog (deprecated) and use the `FLASHBACK TABLE` statement:

 * The downstream secondary cluster must also support `FLASHBACK TABLE`.
 * The GC lifetime of the secondary cluster must be longer than that of the primary cluster.